bastijnv/hsdp-ade-demo/articles/beta.md

 A typical circuit breaker applies state transitions like seen in the image below.
 When a service is behaving as expected the circuit will be closed and business is as usual.
 Requests are made to the target service.
 When a service starts failing the circuit breaker waits for a threshold to be reached after which it opens the circuit.
-An open circuit will prevent the request to the target service is not made but a cached response is returned immediately.
+An open circuit will prevent the request to the target service to be made, instead a (cached) response is returned immediately.
 After a set period the circuit breaker will test if the circuit can be closed again by allowing some request to pass to the target request.
 When the target service is available again the circuit will be closed again.